MQTT Service

 MQTT Service send

 All MQTT messages published to the MQTT Service are forwarded to the Messaging Service, where they are persisted, waiting to be consumed.
-A custom microservice that understands the topic and payload structure can, with the help of the Java Client, consume the MQTT messages, translate them to the Cumulocity format, and then use the Microservice SDK to push them into Cumulocity.
+A custom microservice or Streaming Analytics app that understands the topic and payload structure can consume the MQTT messages, and then translate and push them into Cumulocity.

-Similarly, messages can be sent to devices, as shown in the diagram below.
+Similarly, a custom microservice or Streaming Analytics app can send messages to devices, as shown in the diagram below.
 In this case, the user-provided microservice receives messages from Cumulocity through a Notifications 2.0 subscription.
-These messages are mapped to the payload structure used by the MQTT devices, then published to MQTT topics using the Java Client.
+These messages are mapped to the payload structure used by the MQTT devices, then published to MQTT topics.

 MQTT Service push